Convex-Dev/design/papers/convex-whitepaper.md

 ## Abstract

-Decentralised networks offer the potential to enable peer-to-peer value exchange involving digital assets and services, protected at the protocol level by smart contracts and cryptographic keys that can be issued an managed on a self-sovereign basis - a vision that might well be called the "Internet of Value".
+Decentralised networks offer the potential to enable peer-to-peer value exchange involving digital assets and services, protected at the protocol level by smart contracts and cryptographic keys that can be issued and managed on a self-sovereign basis - a vision that might well be called the "Internet of Value".

 However, existing decentralised networks have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.
 Early Blockchain implementations, while successfully demonstrating the potential of the decentralised space, have fundamental limitations that make these weaknesses difficult or even impossible to resolve.

 Convex is a decentralised platform for the Internet of Value that resolves these issues.
-Convex achieves consensus with a novel algorithm based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to a stable consensus by forming a conflict-free replicated data type (CRDT).
+Convex achieves consensus with a novel algorithm based upon merging Beliefs shared by peers using a function that is idempotent, commutative and associative - creating a system that provably converges to a stable consensus by forming a conflict-free replicated data type (CRDT).
 By including a system of economic staking, it is possible to guarantee convergence to consensus even in the presence of malicious / faulty peers (Byzantine Fault Tolerance).
 We call this combined scheme "Convergent Proof of Stake" (CPoS).

 Convex augments the CPoS algorithm with an execution engine and storage system, building on the lambda calculus, immutable persistent data structures and content addressable storage.
 Combined with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership and security (the "Convex Virtual Machine").